-Take a dip in one of the city’s 11 public baths, enjoy a unique spa experience or stay in one of the city’s health spa resorts, and bathe your cares away.
-There are 118 springs in Budapest, providing over 70 million liters of thermal water a day.
+Take a dip in one of the city’s many public baths, enjoy a unique spa experience, or stay in one of the health spa resorts and bathe your cares away.

-Szechneyi is the largest medicinal bath in Budapest, and one of Europe’s largest public baths.
-Located in City Park, the Széchenyi Baths boasts 18 pools, 15 of which are spring-fed thermal pools.
+Dating back to 1913, Széchenyi is the largest medicinal bath in Budapest, and one of Europe’s largest public baths boasting 18 pools, 15 of which are spring-fed thermal pools, and offers onsite food and drink as well as massage and facial care services..

 Built between 1912 and 1918 in Art Nouveau style, the Gellért Baths are some of the most beautiful and elegant baths in Budapest.
-Its columned, Roman-style swimming pool may look familiar, as it is the most photographed spa of Hungary.
+Its columned, Roman-style swimming pool may look familiar, as it is the most photographed spa in Hungary.
+The complex also has great views from its vantage point on top of Gellert Hill.

 A Turkish dome and octagonal pool give the Rudas Bath the unique characteristics of a Turkish bath.
 Built in the 16th century, it remains one of the oldest thermal baths in Budapest.
 Even if you don’t like to get wet, the Rudas Bath is a must-see for its remarkable architecture and history.